compass-onpremise/onpremise-installer-easy-install/README.en.md

 # Compass On‑premise Installer

 `easy-install.py` prepares a host for Compass On‑premise: removes AppArmor, validates hardware, installs system packages, issues TLS certificates and runs the main `install.py` bootstrapper.
+You may provide a domain (`--domain example.org`) and request Let’s Encrypt (`--le`).
+If the domain is omitted, the generated configs fall back to the host IP and a local Compass certificate chain is issued automatically.

 ## Quick start